-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- demand curve
+- law of demand

-- supply curve
+- determinants of supply

 - change in supply

 - d consumers buy more of a good when its price decreases and less when its price increases

 - the ability and desire to purchase goods and services

-5 True/False Questions
+5 True/False questions

 substitute good → goods that can be used to replace the purchase of similar goods when prices rise

-supply → excess
+surplus → excess